Ratlinghope – St Margaret’s

 About this churchyard

-This churchyard is home to the grave of the last known Sin-Eater in England, Richard Munslow.
+St Margaret’s churchyard is also home to the grave of the last known Sin-Eater in England, Richard Munslow.
 Sin Eaters were paid a small amount to eat bread and drink ale across the body of someone who died suddenly, taking on their sins so they arrive before God in a clean and pure state.

 - Wildflower areas

 - Wildlife haven

 - Good accessibility